top of page

 • Give regular applications of soluble fertiliser alongside a controlled slow release.

-Hydrangeas are another stunner coming into their own right now.
+Hydrangeas are stunning coming into their own right now.
 Deciduous, they begin flowering in November and continue right through to February.
-Their masssive blooms in cool shades of snowy whites, dreamy pinks, blues and violets scream out femininity and contrast beautifully against their large, lush leafy green foliage.
+Their massive blooms in cool shades of snowy whites, dreamy pinks, blues and violets scream out femininity and contrast beautifully against their large, lush leafy green foliage.
 Perfect as show pieces in pots, or in those dappled shaded spots at the back of the garden bed to entice you in further.

 Growing requirements